 Lowell Milken: Biography

 In 1987, Lowell created the Milken Educator Awards to recognize the importance of outstanding educators and to encourage talented young people to choose teaching as a profession.
 Hailed as the "Oscars of Teaching," the Milken Educator Awards recognize exceptional early to mid-career teachers with unrestricted $25,000 prizes during surprise ceremonies surrounded by students, faculty, dignitaries and media.
-First presented to 12 outstanding recipients in California in 1987, the Milken Educator Awards’ coast-to-coast network now numbers nearly 3,000 strong and is dedicated to strengthening education from local to international levels.
+First presented to 12 outstanding recipients in California in 1987, the Milken Educator Awards will welcome the 3,000th member to its national network this season.
+The network joins exceptional educators and leaders coast to coast dedicated to strengthening education from local to international levels.

 Lowell Milken headshot 2022

-Demand for TAP System reforms compelled Lowell to establish the National Institute for Excellence in Teaching (NIET) in 2005.
-NIET partnerships have impacted more than 350,000 educators and 3,500,000 students in more than 1,000 school districts with sustained and meaningful improvement in teacher practices and student learning.
-Twenty years and hundreds of independent research studies later, NIET/TAP rubrics are being integrated into teacher preparation programs at over 75 colleges and universities.
+Demand for TAP System reforms compelled Lowell to establish the National Institute for Excellence in Teaching NIET partnerships have impacted more than 350,000 educators and 3,500,000 students in more than 1,000 school districts with sustained and meaningful improvement in teacher practices and student learning.
+More than two decades and hundreds of independent research studies later, NIET/TAP rubrics are being integrated into teacher preparation programs at over 100 colleges and universities.

 In 1990, Lowell created the Milken Archive of Jewish Music: The American Experience to explore the vast panorama of sacred and secular works reflecting 350 years of Jewish life in America.
 This historic, award-winning recording project has grown to encompass 600 newly recorded works—500 of them world-premiere recordings—and more than 800 hours of oral history videos.
 The Milken Archive's "virtual museum" website makes this content accessible to people of all faiths and cultures.